Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

 In Figure~\ref{fig: temp_tortuosity}, the mean geodesic tortuosity, the mean geodesic tortuosity of paths starting from TPB, and the dilated mean geodesic tortuosity with $r = \SI{0.1}{\micro \meter}$ are shown for all three phases in the respective transport direction.
 The mean geodesic tortuosities for the nickel and \cgo phases change only slightly when changing the operating temperature, while the mean geodesic tortuosity of paths starting from the TPB increases for the pore space.
-This means that the transport properties have worsened, when the operating temperature is increased to \SI{900}{\celsius}.
-Note that the dilated mean geodesic tortuosity of pore space could not be computed, because the paths within the pore space are too narrow.
+This means that the transport properties of the pore space have worsened, while the transport properties of the \cgo phase and nickel phase remain almost unchanged when the operating temperature is increased to \SI{900}{\celsius}.
+Note that the dilated mean geodesic tortuosity of pore space could not be computed, because the paths within the pore space are too narrow, which indicates a limited transport capacity of the pore space.

 In Figure~\ref{fig: temp_chord}, the cumulative distribution functions of spherical contact distance and chord length are shown for the three phases nickel, GDC and pores, as well as the centered two-point coverage probability functions for each of these phases, and for combinations of different phases, for an operating temperature of \SI{700}{\celsius} and \SI{900}{\celsius}, respectively.